larmarange/prevR/README.txt

 prevR documentation and ZIP are available on CRAN: http://cran.r-project.org/web/packages/prevR/

-Run prevRS.bat to create the package (Note: you need to adapt working directory in skeletonScripts.r)
+Execute CreatePackagePrevR.bat to create sources of the package

+Execute CheckAndBuildPrevR.bat to check the package and build the zip files

+To update French translation:
+  - execute UpdatePOT.bat,
+  - open R-fr.po with Poedit,
+  - Menu > Catalogue > Update from POT file,
+  - select R-prevR.pot
+  - update translation
+  - save